b-guan/exploding-blackjack/README.md

 ## How to Run

-OCaml is needed to run game.
+OCaml is needed to run the game.
 Open terminal and `cd` to folder `ebfiles` and enter command `make play`.

 ## How to Play